Qeepsake/react-native-images-collage/README.md

 ## Update

-3.x.x is now live.The component has been rewritten from scratch to use direct manipulation to avoid multiple re-renders and the major issues have been fixed.
+3.x.x is now live.
+The component has been rewritten from scratch to use direct manipulation to avoid multiple re-renders and the major issues have been fixed.
 Some changes include:

 - Additional props for greater customisation
 - No dependencies!